Long story… my publisher went and unilaterally cheaped out and printed all the

 rendered in my usual format, namely every song

-discussed, one chapter per album, with tipped-in sections of colour
+discussed, one chapter per album, with black-and-white imagery lovingly

-lovingly marbled throughout.
-You’ve all been very kind in making my recent
+marbled throughout.
+You’ve all been very kind in

 As the back cover sez…